The Top 3 Nature Parks and Green Places to Visit in Chennai

 Snacks, coffee, tea and tender coconuts are sold outside the sanctuary but for a good meal, one needs to travel a minimum of half an hour before finding a good restaurant.
 It is a good idea to pack and carry food with us as they usually allow us to have food inside.

-The best months to visit are from November to March when the migratory birds visit.
+The best months to visit are from November to February when the migratory birds visit.
 But if the lakes stay dry after a failed monsoon, the migratory birds give Vedanthangal a skip.
 Though such monsoon failures are rare, it happens once a while.
-Sadly 2018 could be one such year as the lakes are nearly dry now.
+It might be a good idea to visit after checking if the birds have arrived.

 Distance from Madras International Airport